lorafanda/REGRAD/README.md

 - Double-click the "ReGrad_MotorTask.exe" file and you are set!

 ## Getting dirty with the code
-We are making available the scripts used to run the experiment and to make the executables. in the ReGrad_Motor folder, you will find the ReGrad_MotorTask.py file which is the scipt used for running the experiments.
+We are making the scripts used to run the experiment and the executables available here.
+In the ReGrad_Motor folder, you will find the ReGrad_MotorTask.py file which is the script used for running the experiments.
 The requirements file includes *some* libraries needed to run the experiment to help you get started.
 It is likely that, due to depreciations and other library changes, you will need to suffer the installation process.

-Or just use the executable file instead! ;)
+Or use the executable file instead! ;)

 # Links:
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10190050/